Variational integrators for underactuated mechanical control systems with symmetries: Introduction

-where $q_k\in Q$ for $0\leq k\leq N.$ We would like to point out that the discrete path space is isomorphic to the smooth product manifold which consists on $N+1$ copies of $Q$ and the discrete action inherits the smoothness of the discrete Lagrangian.
+where $q_k\in Q$ for $0\leq k\leq N.$ Note that the discrete action inherits the smoothness of the discrete Lagrangian.

-The discrete variational principle then requires that $\delta {\mathcal{A}_d}=0$ where the variations are taken with respect to each point $q_k,$ $1\leq k\leq N-1$ along the path, and the resulting equations of motion, (a system of difference equations) given fixed endpoints $q_0$ and $q_N,$ are where $D_1$ and $D_2$ denote the derivative to the Lagrangian respect to the first and second arguments, respectively.
+The discrete variational principle then requires that $\delta {\mathcal{A}_d}=0$ where the variations are taken with respect to each point $q_k,$ $1\leq k\leq N-1$ along the path, and the resulting equations of motion (a system of difference equations), given fixed endpoints $q_0$ and $q_N,$ are where $D_1$ and $D_2$ denote the derivative of the discrete Lagrangian with respect to the first and second arguments, respectively.
 These equations are usually called \textit{discrete Euler--Lagrange equations}.